TBD54566975/web5-rs/docs/API_DESIGN.md

   /// Creates a new Verifiable Presentation with the specified holder, Verifiable Credential JWTs, and optional creation options.
   ///
   /// @param holder The entity holding and presenting the Verifiable Presentation.
+The holder must be a valid DID.
   /// @param vc_jwts A list of Verifiable Credential JWTs to include in the presentation.
+All `vc_jwt` values are verified and the call will will if any fail verification.
   /// @param options Optional parameters for creating the presentation, such as context or expiration.
   CONSTRUCTOR create(holder: string, vc_jwts: []string, options: VerifiablePresentationCreateOptions?)

   /// Constructs a Verifiable Presentation from a VP JWT (JSON Web Token).
   ///
-  /// @param vp_jwt The Verifiable Presentation in JWT format.
+  /// @param vp_jwt The Verifiable Presentation in JWT format, serialized as a compact JWS.
-  /// @param verify If true, verifies the integrity of the JWT before creating the presentation.
+  /// @param verify If true, verifies the integrity of the JWT by performing cryptographic verification against the signature and validating the Data Model.
   CONSTRUCTOR from_vp_jwt(vp_jwt: string, verify: bool)

   /// Signs the Verifiable Presentation using the specified Bearer DID and optional verification method.
   ///
   /// @param bearer_did The DID used to sign the presentation.
-  /// @param verification_method_id Optional identifier for the verification method.
+  /// @param verification_method_id Optional identifier  of the Verification Method for which to sign with.
-  /// @returns A string representing the signed JWT of the Verifiable Presentation.
+  /// @returns A string representing the signed JWT, serialized as a compact JWS, of the Verifiable Presentation.
   METHOD sign(bearer_did: BearerDid, verification_method_id: String?): string
 ```